flavienbwk/repo-autodeployer/PLAN.md

 Add a markdownlint GitHub Actions CI with default rules as a YAML file.

-## 2. Scaling the system

-Use an external control-plane/workers approach with a RabbitMQ or Celery system.
-Put all job logs to a PostgreSQL database to not lose job details.
-Update the API to reflect the possibility to also retrieve job logs from /job/\<id>.

-## 3. Add recursive and versatile in-code analysis
+## 2. 🔄 Add recursive and versatile in-code analysis

 Analyze the code repository to identify changes that need to be made.
 Here are some hints of what to look at: application type (e.g., Flask, Node.js, django…), dependencies and configurations (e.g., requirements.txt, package.json…), any necessary changes, such as updating environment variables or network settings.